Are you looking for things to do in North Shore Oahu with kids? Keep scrolling to learn how to visit Waimea Valley on Oahu with kids.

 5. Make a Lei Po’o

 Decorate your own palm leaf crown.
-There are often local craftspeople doing weaving demonstrations in Waimea Valley using palm (or coconut) leaves.
+Local craftspeople often do weaving demonstrations in Waimea Valley using palm (or coconut) leaves.
 They weave wonderful crowns, bowls, and baskets.

 6. Swim at a Waterfall